| Many THANKS

 Wiharso.
 Entang is the only Indonesian artist we know of living in the

 USA and making work about the current situation in Indonesia.
+We visited

 Indonesia briefly in February with a long list of people to meet.
 Once